albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 If you figure out what's wrong, you're naturally lead to what's right.

+Isolate yourself completely from social media after 10pm.

+Doing what you're not necessarily sure is the right thing can create positive tension.

+We can literally choose the priors for our children in the future.

 Everyone has the natural intuition for saving the world.